John Dee: Working life

 When Elizabeth succeeded to the throne in 1558, Dee became her astrological and scientific advisor.
 He chose her coronation date and even became a Protestant.
 From the 1550s to the 1570s, he served as an advisor to England's voyages of discovery, providing technical aid in navigation and political support to create a "British Empire", a term he was the first to use.
-Dee wrote in October 1574 to William Cecil, 1st Baron Burghley seeking patronage.
+Dee wrote in October 1574 to William Cecil, 1st Baron Burghley, seeking patronage.
 He said he had occult knowledge of treasure in the Welsh Marches and of valuable manuscripts kept at Wigmore Castle, knowing that the Lord Treasurer's ancestors came from the area.

-In 1564, Dee wrote the Hermetic work Monas Hieroglyphica ("The Hieroglyphic Monad"), an exhaustive Cabalistic interpretation of a glyph of his own design, meant to express the mystical unity of all creation.
-Having dedicated it to Maximilian II, Holy Roman Emperor in an effort to gain patronage, Dee attempted to present it to him at the time of his ascension to the throne of Hungary.
+In 1564, Dee wrote the Hermetic work Monas Hieroglyphica (The Hieroglyphic Monad), an exhaustive Christian Kabbalistic interpretation of a glyph of his own design, meant to express the mystical unity of all creation.
+Having dedicated it to Maximilian II, Holy Roman Emperor, in an effort to gain patronage, Dee attempted to present it to him at the time of his ascension to the throne of Hungary.
 The work was esteemed by many of Dee's contemporaries, and the royal secret service valued its treatise on cryptography, but it cannot be fully understood today in the absence of the secret oral tradition of that era.

 His 1570 "Mathematical Preface" to Henry Billingsley's English translation of Euclid's Elements argued for the importance of mathematics as an influence on the other arts and sciences.
 Intended for an audience outside the universities, it proved to be Dee's most widely influential and frequently reprinted work.

 In 1577, Dee published General and Rare Memorials pertayning to the Perfect Arte of Navigation, a work setting out his vision of a maritime empire and asserting English territorial claims on the New World.
-Dee was acquainted with Humphrey Gilbert and close to Sir Philip Sidney and his circle.
+Dee was acquainted with Humphrey Gilbert and close to Philip Sidney and his circle.